 - Who is eligible for a Special Enrollment Period?
 If any of the following situations apply to you, you are eligible to end your membership during a Special Enrollment Period.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.Medicare.gov):

+- o Usually, when you have moved.

+- If you have Medicaid:

+- Oregon: Oregon Health Plan

+- Idaho: Idaho Department of Health and Welfare

+- Washington: Apple Health
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.Medicare.gov): - o Usually, when you have moved. - If you have Medicaid: - Oregon: Oregon Health Authority - Washington: Washington State Health care Authority - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - o If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or longterm care (LTC) hospital. - When are Special Enrollment Periods?
-The enrollment periods vary depending on your situation.

-- What can you do?
+- Montana: Montana Medicaid - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - When are Special Enrollment Periods?
+The enrollment periods vary depending on your situation. - What can you do?
 To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24-hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
 This means you can choose any of the following types of plans: - Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - o or Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - - or Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.